-A Note for Residents of California or Hawaii
+A Note for Residents of California

-Most disputes under health plans available in California and Hawaii and listed as fully insured in the Plan Directory must be resolved through arbitration rather than in court.
+Most disputes under health plans available in California and listed as fully insured in the Plan Directory must be resolved through arbitration rather than in court.
 You may contact the insurance carrier for more information about mandatory arbitration.

 The external review will be performed through an Independent Review Organization (IRO) by an independent physician who is qualified to decide whether the requested service or procedure is a covered service under the plan.
-Neither the IRO nor the reviewing physician can have any material affiliation with or interest in the plan, the claims administrator or the company.
+Neither the IRO nor the reviewing physician can have any material affiliation with or interest in the plan, the claims administrator or Raytheon.